 Untreated, celiac disease can cause:

-Damage to the small intestine can cause stomach discomfort and diarrhoea after eating or drinking lactose-containing dairy products.
+- Lactose intolerance: Damage to the small intestine can cause stomach discomfort and diarrhea after eating or drinking lactose-containing dairy products.
 You may be able to accept dairy products again once the intestine has recovered.

 A physical examination and a medical history are used to make a diagnosis.
 Doctors will also perform various tests to assist confirm a diagnosis.
 Antiendomysium (EMA) and anti-tissue transglutaminase (TGA) antibodies are frequently elevated in celiac disease patients.
 Blood testing can detect these conditions.
 They are the most reliable when tests are conducted when gluten is still present in the diet.